Four out of top six cancers haunt female population in Pakistan

 The incidence of cancer of ovary and cervix is at number three and four respectively while colon cancer ranks at number five.
 The sixth most common cancer in Pakistan is cancer of uterus and it is also on the rise like the other types of cancers.

-The incidence of cancers and losses because of these are on the rise mainly because of lack of awareness among public on the subject including detection and treatment.
+The incidence of cancers and loasses because of these are on the rise mainly because of lack of awareness among public on the subject including detection and treatment.

 The incidence of cervical cancer, the cancer of the cervix, in Pakistan is ranked at number four despite the fact that it is preventable while breast cancer that can be detected early is causing the most deaths among cancer patients.